xingjunm/personal-academic-website/research.md

 ---

 #### Artificial Intelligence in Simulation-based Training

----
+**_Goal_**:
-**_Project Goal_**: To provide feedback to trainees in virtual training environments to support skill learning and decision making.
+To provide feedback to trainees in virtual training environments to support skill learning and decision making.

 Virtual reality (VR) based training is a modern training methodology that involves practice and learning in simulated (as opposed to physical) environments such as VR surgery/flight/driving simulators.
 Providing real-time tutoring feedback in such an environment is a challenging task.
 In this project, we explore and apply supervised data mining techniques to generate real-time feedback from available expert/novice behavioural samples, and validate these techniques in a VR surgical environment.
+---
 #### Understanding and explaining the adversarial property of deep neural networks